ncl-icb-analytics/dbt-OLIDS/README.md

 ## Overview

-A dbt project for migrating healthcare data models from HealtheIntent (Vertica) to Snowflake.
+A dbt project for migrating key data models from HealtheIntent (Vertica) to Snowflake.

 ## Architecture